tigoe/geo-bluetooth/readme.md

 	{"couchdb":"Welcome","uuid":"fec59fb0d1263eb47eea6c05b472c14c","version":"1.5.1","vendor":{"version":"1.5.1","name":"The Apache Software Foundation"}}

 * In the geo-bluetooth application, under "Configure CouchDB", set the *Server URL* to http://YOUR_IP_ADDRESS:5984/ as above (http and trailing slash are important) and *Database Name* to the name of the CouchDB database you just created.

+### Using the app

+Once you have the app running, here's how to run it:

+* Make sure Bluetooth is turned on, and that you are paired with your Garmin GLO or Bad Elf Pro
+* Click Scan to scan for available Bluetooth GPS devices, and then pick yours from the options menu.
+* Click Connect to start the connection to your GPS device.
+You should see data coming in the NMEA log of the app.